advanced-security/probot-security-alerts/README.md

 ## Node versions

-The application and its development environment are currently tested and maintained using the Active LTS, Node 20.
-The code is compatible with Node 22 and will transition to that being the primary platform after Node 22 moves to Active LTS in October 2024.
+The application and its development environment are currently tested and maintained using the upcoming LTS, Node 22.

 Because Node 18 is no longer in Active Support, it is not recommended and is no longer supported.
 The original version of this project.
-That said, the code produced by `yarn run build` and `yarn run build:container` in `packages/server` *should* work when run using Node 18.
+That said, the code produced by `yarn run build` and `yarn run build:container` in `packages/server` *should* work when run using Node 18 and Node 20.
 Your mileage may vary.

 ## Setup and Local Development